takumab/ft_organisations/README.md

 ## FT Organisations

-A simple CRUD app that allows you to create, read, update and delete organisations.
+A simple CRUD API that allows you to create, read, update and delete organisations.
 Organisations have three properties in which you can update.
-Name (type String), year (type Number), and revenue (type Number)
+Name (type String, require: true), year (type Number), and revenue (type Number).
+In

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 1. git clone git@github.com:takumab/ft_organisations.git
 2. cd ft_organisations